Get insider access

 When it matters: Allows fine-tuning of the position and magnitude of the image duplication artifacts caused by backlight strobing.

 While the pulse width controls the length of each pulse, the phase controls the timing.
-If the timing of the BFI feature, there's noticeable image duplication which can get distracting.
-Adjusting the phase allows you to precisely control when each phase occurs, to eliminate the amount of strobe crosstalk, and eliminate this double image.
+If the timing of the backlight strobing/BFI feature is off, there's noticeable image duplication, which can distract you.
+Adjusting the phase lets you precisely control when each phase occurs, lower the amount of strobe crosstalk, and reduce image duplication.
 As important as this feature is, there are also very few monitors that support it.
-Below you can see what bad timing looks like on the left versus good timing on the right.

 Pulse Amplitude Control